 What kind of soil am I working with?

-To test the soil at the site, take a handful from at least 300mm below the surface and squeeze.
+To test the soil at your site, take a handful from at least 300mm below the surface and squeeze.

 Do I need to compact my soil?